Charles C. Johnson: 2014 Mississippi Republican primary election

-On June 30, 2014, Johnson published a story on GotNews accusing Mississippi senator Thad Cochran of bribing African-Americans to vote for him in the Mississippi Senate Republican primary.
+On June 30, 2014, Johnson published a story on GotNews accusing Mississippi senator Thad Cochran of bribing African Americans to vote for him in the Mississippi Senate Republican primary.
 The story came days after Cochran had defeated Tea Party challenger Chris McDaniel in a run-off election.
 Johnson claimed that a black pastor named Stevie Fielder had told him he was paid by Cochran's campaign to bribe black Democrats into voting for Cochran.
 Johnson paid the pastor for his statements, a controversial practice sometimes known as "checkbook journalism".
 Fielder later partially recanted his story, saying that he had been speaking hypothetically, that he had turned down the offer, and that Johnson's recording of his interview had been selectively edited, a claim Johnson denies.

 During the election, Johnson also accused the Cochran campaign of being responsible for Mississippi Tea Party leader Mark Mayfield's suicide and encouraged his Twitter followers to flood a Cochran campaign conference call.

 Ferguson

-During the Ferguson unrest, Johnson published the Instagram account of shooting victim Michael Brown and stated that the account "shows a violent streak that may help explain what led to a violent confrontation with Police officer Darren Wilson".
+During the Ferguson unrest, Johnson published the Instagram account of Michael Brown and stated that the account "shows a violent streak that may help explain what led to a violent confrontation with Police officer Darren Wilson".
 Johnson also filed a lawsuit to have Brown's juvenile records released.
 In Brown's home state of Missouri, the records of minors are private, but Johnson argued that the matter was of pressing public interest under the state's sunshine law.
 The county court disagreed.
 Further appeal attempts by Johnson to unseal the records went as far as the State Supreme Court of Missouri, which denied his request.

 In a separate incident during the unrest, Johnson published the addresses of two The New York Times reporters, claiming that they published the known addresses of Darren Wilson.
 The New York Times has said the reporters only revealed the street on which Wilson once lived.